wp-plugins/soundcloud-is-gold/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed minor warnings
+* Made shortcode stronger/safer with shortcode_atts()
+* Set object mode to transparent until V1.1 is ready with all advance settings

 = 1.0.1 =
 * Fixed shortode using echo instead of return (silly I know).
 This caused the shortcode to be outputted at the top of the post instead of it's position in the post.
 Thanks raceyblood for spotting it.